Planetary seismology as a test of modified gravity proposals: Summary and conclusions

 \section{Summary and conclusions}

 The present study was designed to determine if planetary seismology can be used to constrain models of gravity.
 Because of our previous works, in which we have proposed the procedure \cite{olek1} performed here and in which we have studied in detail the structure and density profile dependencies on modified gravity \cite{olek2,olek3}, we were convinced that constraining gravitational models would be possible.
-However, it was not sure if one can do that with a simplified Earth modeling as demonstrated in this work because of the observational uncertainties.
+However, it was not sure if one can do that with simplified Earth modeling as demonstrated in this work because of the observational uncertainties.
 As proved in the presented study, one can put an upper bound on the value of the $\beta$ parameter, for which the deviations of Earth's mass and polar moment of inertia do not exceed $2\sigma$.
-This value is, for fixed density parameters inside the planet, of order $\sim 10^9 \text{m}^2$, that is, $\beta\lesssim 10^9 \text{m}^2$ for Palatini $f(R)$ gravity, and $\epsilon\lesssim 4\cdot 10^9 \text{m}^2$ for EiBI one\footnote{On the other hand, the strong regime studies indicate the order $\sim10^8$ m$^2$ \cite{eva} for Palatini gravity while for the EiBI one the upper limit of the parameter is $\lesssim 6\times 10^{6} \text{m}^2$ \cite{avelino}.}.
+This value is, for fixed density parameters (resulting from the PREM) inside the planet, of order $\sim 10^9 \text{m}^2$, that is, $\beta\lesssim 10^9 \text{m}^2$ for Palatini $f(R)$ gravity, and $\epsilon\lesssim 4\cdot 10^9 \text{m}^2$ for EiBI one\footnote{On the other hand, the strong regime studies indicate the order $\sim10^8$ m$^2$ \cite{eva} for Palatini gravity while for the EiBI one the upper limit of the parameter is $\lesssim 6\times 10^{6} \text{m}^2$ \cite{avelino}. { Note however that this bound was obtained from analytical considerations, without taking into account analysis of uncertainties therefore it does not provide confidence levels}.}.